michaelgwelch/loominate.net/_posts/2012-03-13-brainmess.md

 **Readability** This is controversial.
 I know many developers probably think that in terms of readability this is the absolute best version you could write.
 All of the code is in one place so you can examine it all at once to figure out what it is doing.
 I'm not one of those developers.
 I don't like to have to keep track of 4 or 5 variables within the context of 2 nested loops and a switch statement.
 I'm very familiar with this logic after writing it so many times and I'd still say that I prefer to at least extract a few methods.
 I prefer the creation of useful abstractions that keep track of separate details for me, so that when I'm looking at one bit of code and can completely forget about the details of another bit of code.

-I do agree that this example is simple enough that you don't need to &#8220;overdo&#8221; it with abstractions.
+I do agree that this example is simple enough that you don't need to "overdo" it with abstractions.
 However, the point of this assignment is that it is a small enough example that you CAN easily play around with different abstractions and testing strategies.

 In future posts I'll refactor this code.
 Perhaps I'll eventually take it too far just to see where the limits of are.